lutsen/lagan/README.md

 Create a Lagan model
 --------------------

-The "magic" of Lagan is in the Lagan models, located in the *model* directory.
+The "magic" of Lagan is in the Lagan models, located in the *models/lagan* directory.
 Each type of content has it's own model.
-I added two example models, *LaganHoverKraft.php* and *LaganCrew.php*.
+I added two example models, *HoverKraft.php* and *Crew.php*.

 All content models extend the *Lagan.php* class.
 Each model has a type, description and properties.
 These are defined in the `__construct` function of the model.
 Optional are the validation rules (also defined in `__construct`), and property methods.

-All Lagan model names should start with Lagan.
-So *Lagan[Modelname].php*

 ### Type ###